mossblaser/slidie/_sources/video.rst.txt

 Video
 =====

-Basic support for adding videos to slides is included in slidie via the ``video`` :ref:`magic text <magic-text>` value.
+Basic support for adding videos to slides is included in Slidie via the ``video`` :ref:`magic text <magic-text>` value.

 .. warning::

-    Video support in slidie is relatively limited and comes with far more caveats than other features.
+    Video support in Slidie is relatively limited and comes with far more caveats than other features.

     The author would feel worse about this if not for the fact that every other presentation tool seems to fumble video handling in their own unique ways.

 Embedded videos are only supported in the :ref:`XHTML viewer
 <rendering-xhtml>`.
-A user-defined placeholder will be output for other
+The user-defined placeholder will be shown in other
 output formats.

 .. note::